 Carlos from Home

-During this time of social distancing, we can't be together, but we can still connect as a community to enjoy the things we always have—looking closely at art, engaging thoughtfully, and embracing our creativity.
-We've created this page to to just that.
+We can't be together, but we can still connect as a community to enjoy the things we love such as appreciating works of art and embracing our creativity.

 Be well, friends!